 The only other major knock on the film in this reviewer’s opinion is some of the acting.
 Wainwright is never particularly menacing as Col. Straker, going for more of the flat-and-monotonous approach rather than reeking of pure evil, and Beck as Hunter is equally, at least, uninspired as the hero of the piece.
 Being a solitary and reluctant warrior is one thing, but this dude’s got all the screen presence and charisma of a soggy three-day-old cardboard pizza box that’s been left out in the rain.

-As of about a month ago, Battletruck is available on DVD from Shout!
+As of about a month ago, Battletruck is now available on DVD from Shout!
 Factory as part of their “Roger Corman’s Cult Classics” series.
-It’s paired as a double feature with Deathsport, a pretty lame attempt on Corman’s part to recapture the winning formula of one of his earlier efforts, Death Race 2000 (it even stars David Carradine) that fails on pretty much every level. —it’s still worth watching at least once, though, if you’re a B-movie aficionado.
+It’s paired as a double feature with Deathsport, a pretty lame attempt on Corman’s part to recapture the winning formula of one of his earlier efforts, Death Race 2000 (it even stars David Carradine) that fails on pretty much every level —it’s still worth watching at least once, though, if you’re a B-movie aficionado.
 Both films are presented in pretty basic 2.0 stereo mixes, which is just fine for Battletruck, where everything is crisp and clear, but a little less successful in the case of Deathsport, which is a mess in the audio department.
-Deathsport is presented in an anamorphic widescreen transfer, and Battletruck is presented in its itneded full-frame aspect ratio.
+Deathsport is presented in an anamorphic widescreen transfer, and Battletruck is presented in its inteded full-frame aspect ratio.
 Both prints have been remastered, but Battletruck looks a hell of a lot better since it was struck from a good-looking answer print while Deathsport had to be stitched together from an edited TV version and excised scraps from a theatrical print, and the contrast is often jarringly obvious.
-As fas as extras go, both feature terrific commentary tracks, especially in the case of Battletruck, which takes the form of a Q&A session beween director Cokliss/Cokeliss and moderator Jonathan Rigby.
-The disc retails for under ten bucks at most online merchants and makes a solid addition to your library.
+As far as extras go, both feature terrific commentary tracks, especially in the case of Battletruck, which takes the form of a Q&A session between director Cokliss/Cokeliss and moderator Jonathan Rigby.
+The disc retails for under ten bucks at most online merchants and makes a solid addition to your cult movie library.